 Dr Paul Blaschke is an independent environmental consultant and teacher.
 He was born in Wellington, and lives in south Wellington where he is active in several local restoration and community groups.
 With a background in ecological survey and research, Paul has much experience in environmental policy, planning and management in the public and private sectors.
 He has worked on the New Zealand Biodiversity Strategy and many aspects of conservation, biodiversity and sustainable land management policies, and recently been most active in applied urban ecology management.
 He currently teaches environmental studies at Victoria University of Wellington and has also taught environmental health to public health students.

-Paul comments: "I'm excited to be working with my co-chair Sharlene and all members of the Working Group.
+Paul comments: "I'm excited to be working with my co-chairs Sharlene and Quentin, and all the members of the Working Group.
 Between us we have many years of working experience, science and mātauranga knowledge in all parts of our environment.
 I think we can play an important role in joining up the biodiversity effort around the whole region and integrating biodiversity thinking into all aspects of the society-wide response needed to address the urgent climate change and other environmental issues facing us”.